arangodb/docs/drivers/java-changes-v7.md

 </dependencyManagement>
 ```

-The module `http-protocol` has transitive dependency on `io.vertx:vertx-web-client:4.3.5`, which in turn depends on
+The module `http-protocol` has transitive dependency on `io.vertx:vertx-web-client:4.3.5`,
-packages from `io.netty`.
+which in turn depends on packages from `io.netty`.

-If these dependency requirements cannot be satisfied, i.e. they cause convergence conflicts with other versions of same
+If these dependency requirements cannot be satisfied, i.e. they cause convergence
-packages in the classpath, you might need to use the
+conflicts with other versions of same packages in the classpath, you might need
-[shaded version](#arangodb-java-driver-shaded) of this driver, which bundles all modules together with relocated
+to use the [shaded version](#arangodb-java-driver-shaded) of this driver, which
-external dependencies.
+bundles all modules together with relocated external dependencies.

-The dependency on `com.arangodb:velocypack` has been removed from core module and is now only used as internal
+The dependency on `com.arangodb:velocypack` has been removed from core module and
-dependency by `com.arangodb:vst-protocol` and `com.arangodb:jackson-serde-vpack`, thus transitively imported only when
+is now only used as internal dependency by `com.arangodb:vst-protocol` and
+`com.arangodb:jackson-serde-vpack`, thus transitively imported only when using
-using `VST` protocol or `VPACK` content type.
+`VST` protocol or `VPACK` content type.

 ## User Data

-Before version `7.0` the driver always parsed raw strings as JSON, but unfortunately this did not allow to distinguish
+Before version 7.0, the driver always parsed raw strings as JSON, but unfortunately
-it from the case when the intent is to use the raw string as such, without parsing it.
-Since version `7.0`, strings are
+this did not allow to distinguish it from the case when the intent is to use the
+raw string as such, without parsing it.
+From version 7.0 onward, strings are not
-not interpreted as JSON anymore.
-To represent user-data as raw JSON, the wrapper class `com.arangodb.util.RawJson` has
+interpreted as JSON anymore.
+To represent user-data as raw JSON, the wrapper
-been added:
+class `com.arangodb.util.RawJson` has been added:

 ```java
 RawJson rawJsonIn = RawJson.of("""